 Sniffing – in order to assess whether the object they are curious about is edible, they will sniff it.

 Tail wagging – when your dog decides whether the subject of their attention isn’t a threat, they will most often start wagging their tail.

-History of Dogs Seeing Infrared
+History of Dogs Sensing Infrared

-Science Behind Dogs Not Seeing Infrared
+Science Behind Dogs and Infrared

 The specialization that allowed the dog’s ancestors to excel at low light conditions, such as dusk and dawn, is also the very reason that your dog can’t see infrared.
-There are certain animals, like snakes, that can detect infrared with their specially developed sensory organs, but dogs do not have that ability.

-Training Dogs to See Infrared
+Training Dogs to Sense Infrared